pmatsinopoulos/pmatsinopoulos.github.io/source/_posts/2013-12-24-the-clean-coder-a-code-of-conduct-for-professional-programmers-r-martin-pearson.markdown

 - Recharge.
 Good long walk,conversation with friends and such.
 - Somehow muscle focus help to recharge mental focus.
 - Use the well-known Pomodoro Technique to manage your time at work.
 - Priority Inversion is a lie that we tell ourselves.
-Professionals executes in priority order even if they don't like it.
+Professionals execute in priority order even if they don't like it.
 - When you are in one hole, then stop digging.
 - Realize when you are in a blind alley and find the courage to back out.
 - Messes are worse than blind alleys.
 They slow you down, but don't stop you.
 Going forward always looks shorter than the way back, but it isn't.